Linear algebra and group theory: 6b. Central limits

 Observe that the above laws have indeed mass 1, as they should.
 This follows indeed from the Gauss formula, which gives, with $x=\sqrt{2t}\,y$:

 Generally speaking, the normal laws appear as bit everywhere, in real life.
-The reasons behind this phenomenon come from the Central Limit Theorem (CLT), that we will explain in a moment.
-At the level of basic facts now, we first have:
+The reasons behind this phenomenon come from the Central Limit Theorem (CLT), that we will explain in a moment, after developing some general theory.
+As a first result, we have:

 \begin{proposition} We have the variance formula

 valid for any $t>0$. \end{proposition}

 \begin{proof} The first moment is 0, because our normal law $g_t$ is centered.
 As for the second moment, this can be computed as follows: